mzattera/L101-compiler/README.md

 All language keywords are case-sensitive and uppercase.
 Notice some keywords are single-letters (e.g. ``E``, ``Y``, etc).
 All identifiers (variable names and labels) must start with a lowercase letter, followed by zero or more upper- or lower-case letters, numbers or underscore.

-Any L101 program starts with variable declarations followed by program statements.

 ### Comments